sysrev/sysrev/README.md

-# SysRev web
+# Sysrev web

-This repository holds the full SysRev web app (Clojure/ClojureScript project and all other files).
+This repository holds the full Sysrev web app (Clojure/ClojureScript project and all other files).

 * [Initial Setup](#markdown-header-initial-setup)
 * [Database Connection](#markdown-header-database-connection)